Addiction Withdrawal from Drugs and Alcohol

 Other drugs, including stimulants like cocaine, while not as physically damaging during withdrawal, can cause emotional and psychological stress.
 It may generate overwhelming triggers and trigger relapse.

-In all cases, the best course of action is to seek treatment in an accredited drug and alcohol detox and rehab facility.
+In all cases, the best course of action is to seek treatment in one of many accredited addiction detox facilities.
 Care and supervision in a controlled environment can well be the difference between lasting abstinence or relapse.

 Back to top